 Under special circumstances, the requirement for a setbacks and buffer zones may be waived upon receiving written permission from the owner of the adjoining property or right-of-way, with approval of the ESC.

 Ingress and Egress

-will be designed, constructed and maintained in the interest of public safety.
+Roadways utilized to access public thoroughfares will be designed, constructed and maintained in the interest of public safety.
 Entrance roads should be attractively landscaped and maintained.